Joe Nicholson's Boro side to face Fulham - with ONE change from Huddersfield draw

-Joe Nicholson's Middlesbrough starting XI to face Fulham - with ONE change from Huddersfield draw
+Joe Nicholson's Middlesbrough starting XI to face Fulham - with ONE change from draw at Huddersfield

 Middlesbrough are back in action this weekend when they’ll host an in form Fulham side at the Riverside Stadium – but who will start for the Teessiders?